 With its temperate year-round climate and breathtaking setting beneath Table Mountain and overlooking a rugged stretch of the Atlantic Ocean along the fabled Cape Peninsula, aptly named Cape Town is friendly, vibrant city with a great mix of urban and outdoorsy pursuits.
 Within city limits, the cobblestone streets of De Waterkant district are lined with gay-popular businesses, including several fun bars and restaurants.
 It's just a short drive south along the coast to visit some of the Southern Hemisphere's most beautiful beaches, including swank Camp Bay, which lies in the shadows of the Twelve Apostle mountains, and Clifton, which has a scene-y gay beach.
 Many gay-friendly companies offer tours that combine Cape Town with a safari.

 Chicago has surprisingly lovely beaches, given that it's a city neither on the ocean nor in the tropics.
 The Midwest's largest city laps against the shores of Lake Michigan, which feels and looks like an ocean.
 And this city famed for its dramatic urban architecture, outstanding fine and performing arts scene, and culinary delights (deep-dish pizza, hot dogs, and some of the most creative contemporary American chefs in the country) is home to nearly 30 scenic beaches that lie steps from urbane urban living.
-Near the city's uber-gay Boystown, also known as Lakeview, the GLBT set converged for many years at Belmont Rocks, an area that was removed in 2003.
+Near the city's uber-gay Boystown, also known as Lakeview, the GLBT set converged for many years at Belmont Rocks, an area that no longer exists.
 However, a bit farther north, Hollywood (aka Kathy Osterman Beach) is a hot spot for gay sun lovers all summer long.

 As with some of the other northern cities on the list, Copenhagen doesn't always resonate with visitors as a beach locale - average high temperatures barely exceed the upper 60s during the summer months.
 But this historic, eco-friendly, smartly preserved and laid-out city is one of the most progressive, gay-welcoming cities in the world.
 And as it's set on the eastern shore of Zealand Island, on Øresund (a strait that divides the North and Baltic seas), Copenhagen is close to a number of pristine, windswept stretches of sand, including such gay hangouts as Bellevue and Ishøj beaches.
 Back in the beautiful city center, you'll find gay bars, saunas, clubs, and shops all in a compact and walkable area - many are along Studiestræde.